 Provision should be made for recording the RESS SOC at the start and stop of each test run, although in practice this is not always achievable.
 It is therefore essential that second by second logging of energy flows in and out of the RESS be carried out for the duration of each test run.
 For each different vehicle and test cycle a minimum of three test runs must be performed to provide sufficient data for a SOC correction, if needed.
-It is also desirable that at least one test run have a net positive and another a net negative NEC value so that net SOC calculations are based on interpolation and not extrapolation.
 Since different types of RESS store energy differently, each type of RESS will use different equations to define NEC.
 The following section gives the NEC calculations for batteries, capacitors and electro-mechanical flywheels.
 The appropriate calculations for NEC where other types of RESS are fitted must be determined as necessary on a case by case basis.